dltk-ai/qubitai-dltk/docs/source/getting_started/index.rst

 About DLTK
 **********

-DLTK is an enterprise ready cloud platform that offers self-service AI capabilities.
-Qubit AI’s philosophy is to empower businesses with cutting edge technologies.
+DLTK is an enterprise-ready cloud platform that offers self-service AI capabilities.
+Qubit AIâ€™s philosophy is to empower businesses with cutting edge technologies.

 *******************
 Creating an Account